-The sole public drinking water provider sourcing water supplies from the Klamath River is the Randolph E. Collier Northbound and Southbound Roadside Rest Area (Collier Rest Area)1.
-The location of this facility is presented on Figure 2.1.
+The sole public drinking water provider sourcing water supplies from the Klamath River downstream of Iron Gate Dam is the Randolph E. Collier Northbound and Southbound Roadside Rest Area (Collier Rest Area)1.
+The location of this facility is presented on Error!
+Reference source not found.
 The California Department of Transportation (Caltrans) is the property owner and facility operator of the Collier Rest Area.
 The Renewal Corporation conducted the following steps to determine the appropriate management measures for the Collier Rest Area during the Proposed Action:

-- Reviewed the existing Collier Rest Area drinking water system as-built drawings. - Evaluated the Collier Rest Area drinking water system monitoring, sampling schedule and regulatory requirements as a Transient, Non-Community System. - Consulted with Caltrans and California State Water Resources Control Board Division of Drinking Water to determine system turbidity tolerances, prior non-compliance conditions, and preferred corrective measures. - Conducted an on-site system assessment.
+- Reviewed the existing Collier Rest Area drinking water system as-built drawings. - Evaluated the Collier Rest Area drinking water system monitoring, sampling schedule and regulatory requirements as a Transient, Non-Community System. - Consulted with Caltrans and California State Water Resources Control Board Division of Drinking Water to determine system turbidity tolerances, prior non-compliance conditions, and preferred corrective measures.